GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

 // The MonoSystem Manager allows us to bootstrap MonoSystems generically typed
 // via IMonoSystem by using the AddMonoSystem method.
 It also allows us to
-// inject dependencies on MonoSystems in other scripts by using GetMonoSystem. namespace Akashic.Core
+// inject dependencies on MonoSystems in other scripts by using GetMonoSystem. namespace Akashic.Core.MonoSystems
 {
-    // This class is internal to the Core namespace, and sealed to prevent
+    // This class is internal to the Core.MonoSystems namespace, and sealed to prevent
     // extension through inheritance.
     internal sealed class MonoSystemManager
     {
-        // Create an IDictionary to pair each IMonoSystem with its type. private readonly IDictionary<Type, IMonoSystem> MonoSystems =
+        // Create an IDictionary to pair each IMonoSystem with its type. private readonly IDictionary<Type, IMonoSystem> monoSystems =
             new Dictionary<Type, IMonoSystem>();

         // Bootstrap a MonoSystem into the game at runtime.
 This is called in
-        // OnInitialized in the AkashicGameManager.
+        // OnInitialized() in the AkashicGameManager.
         //
         // When bootstrapping a MonoSystem, we grab the MonoSystem's companion
         // MonoBehaviour class as a component from a GameObject.